Grain Whisky, once only used for blending, is now gaining a platform in its own right.

 The country is currently seeing a shortage of Malt Whisky and as such, Grain Whisky has had to pick up some of the slack.

 Suntory are experimenting with Grain to see what flavour profiles they can build.
-They are using different casks for maturation as well as trying out different strengths to see what thy get.
+They are using different casks for maturation as well as trying out different strengths.
 The grains they are focussing on include Wheat, Rye and Corn.

 Suntory’s rivals, Nikka and Kirin are also looking to Grain to solve their Malt shortage.
 Both are producing Grain Whisky in different styles and experimenting to see what flavours can be created.